solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 Possible Reasons:
 - You don't have all quests enabled: see the image above
 - You already have the knowledge: check the knowledge tab (H) -> `Life Skill` -> `Certificates`
-- You have already accecpted the quest: check your quest tab (O)
+- You have already accepted the quest: check your quest tab (O)

-**If you are struggling with any of the quests despite reading through this section, feel free to message me on Discord at Summer#8727 and I'll walk you though the questline**
+**If you are struggling with any of the quests despite reading through this section, feel free to message me on Discord at Summer#8727 and I'll walk you through the questline.**

 # Gear

 ## 10. What gear do I need?
 You technically don't need any gear to process.
-If you're processing on a larger scale though, gear will massively speed up your processing.
+Though if you're processing on a larger scale, gear will massively speed up your processing.

 Here are my *personal* gear recommendations, aimed at silver efficiency.
 Feel free to go for a different setup as you see fit.